This post is also available in:

 Useful links for your Thailand trip

 - Accommodation.
-All-time favorite: Booking.com.
+Still favorite: Booking.com.
 Would you rather stay in a hostel?
 Check Hostelworld.

 - Activities.
 You book the best tours and activities with GetYourGuide and Viator.
-Try WithLocals for experiences with Thai residents.
-Book your ‘free’ walking tours with Freetour.com or GuruWalk, and try bike tours with Baja Bikes.
+And WithLocals also has fun tours.
+Book ‘free’ walking tours with Freetour.com or GuruWalk.
+For bike tours, you can try Baja Bikes.

 - Yoga retreat.
-Or maybe treat yourself to a yoga retreat in Thailand.
+Or, treat yourself to a yoga retreat in Thailand.

 Some of the links on this site are affiliate links.
 If you buy something through these links, I might receive a small commission.